-With Remote Desktop Manager Enterprise, teams can operate efficiently and securely in a multi-user environment by sharing sessions using multiple data source types, such as Devolutions Password Server, MariaDB, Microsoft SQL Azure and Microsoft SQL Server.
+With Remote Desktop Manager Enterprise, teams can operate efficiently and securely in a multi-user environment by sharing sessions using multiple data source types, such as Devolutions Server, MariaDB, Microsoft SQL Azure and Microsoft SQL Server.
 Teams can also export and import data source configurations to simplify deployment for multiple users.

 3. Custom Installer Service

 Remote Desktop Manager Enterprise includes our Custom Installer Service.
 Here is how it works: a copy is made from a Remote Desktop Manager instance and used to create an installer file (*.rdi).
 This file then creates the installation package.
 The configuration can contain license serial numbers, data sources, credentials, database templates, and more.
 We recommend designating a Remote Desktop Manager instance that is used specifically to create the installation package.

 4. RDM Jump